German documentary on Murnau photos

 for the rest of the war.

-Although it wasnt clearly known
+Although it wasnt clearly

-have known that this War was all but lost.
+had to have known that this War was all but lost.

-There is far more detail to these stories
+There is far more detail to

+see my father.
 However, I know he's there!

 Sincerely yours,